DoomyCrystal/rails-template/README.md

 *Forked from mattbrictson/rails-template*

-This is the application template that I use for my Rails 5.2 projects.
-As a freelance Rails developer, I need to be able to start new projects quickly and with a good set of defaults.
-I've assembled this template over the years to include best-practices, tweaks, documentation, and personal preferences, while still generally adhering to the "Rails way".
+This is the application template that We use for my Rails 6 projects.

-*For Rails 4.2 projects, use the [rails-42 branch](https://github.com/m43nu/rails-template/tree/rails-42).*

 ## Requirements

 This template currently works with:

-* Rails 5.2.x
+* Rails 6.0.x
 * PostgreSQL

 If you need help setting up a Ruby development environment, check out Matt Brictsons [Rails OS X Setup Guide](https://mattbrictson.com/rails-osx-setup-guide).